SolaceDev/solace-dev-codelabs/markdown/solace-battleship/codelab.md

 ![Solace Cloud Event Mesh Page](img/landing-page-event-mesh.png "Solace Cloud Event Mesh")

-Click on 'Messaging Services' and all the messaging services associated with your account.
-To create a service, click either button as depicted in the image below:
+Click on 'Messaging Services' and all the messaging services associated with your account will show up if you have any already created.
+To create a new service, click either button as depicted in the image below:

 ![Solace Cloud Landing Page](img/landing-page-signup.png "Solace Cloud Landing Page")